Mortgage arrears possession process

 A mortgage lender must follow the procedure contained in Part 55 of the Civil Procedure Rules when it takes possession action against a borrower.

 The possession claim must normally be brought in the County Court.

 The claim could be brought in the High Court in the case of:

 points of law of general importance

 claims against trespassers where there is a substantial risk of public disturbance or of serious and immediate harm to persons or property

-A claim form N5 will be issued by the County Court advising the borrower of the venue, date and time of the possession hearing.
+The County Court issues a claim form N5 to the borrower.
+The claim form contains the details of the location, date, and time of the possession hearing.

 amount of outstanding arrears